-Retailers occupy a dominant position in the UK retail market.
-No matter the age, income, location, or any other category, every person visits retail stores (supermarkets, discount stores, etc) to meet their daily needs.
-With 78% of the Brits in 2019 shopping for groceries at least once a week and 48% visiting more than once (according to Saville), the main challenge for these retailers goes way more than generating more customer demand.
+Grocery stores and supermarkets occupy a dominant position in the Global retail market.
+No matter the age, income, location, or any other category, every person visits grocery stores to meet their daily needs.
+To illustrate this point, a 2019 study (by Saville) found 78% of British consumers shopped for groceries at least once a week.
+Similarly, another study found that US households make an average of 1.6 visits to the grocery store per week.
+Clearly, the main challenge for these grocers goes way beyond generating more customer demand.
 It is making sure their customers choose their store week after week and time after time.
-Catering to customer expectations is essential to building recurring business; 54% of shoppers report that they are more likely to shop at a supermarket that offers a consistent experience, and this is no different for other types of retailers.
+Catering to customer expectations is essential to building recurring business; 54% of shoppers report that they are more likely to shop at a supermarket that offers a consistent experience, and this is no different for other types of grocers.
 Below we have listed some of the most important experiences customers take account of when shopping in-store.

-Challenges at the workplace are not the same and they can vary from one retailer to another.
-It might be that specific corporate resources and initiatives need to be fulfilled, specific deliverables need to be executed across all stores, or specific customisations within a retailer’s vertical and brand need to be accounted for.
+Challenges at the workplace are not the same and they can vary from one grocers to another.
+It might be that specific corporate resources and initiatives need to be fulfilled, specific deliverables need to be executed across all stores, or specific customisations within a grocer’s vertical and brand need to be accounted for.
 It also could also be a combination of few or all these factors.

 Analysing this further, the burden falls on store managers who are responsible for making sure they execute all the tasks successfully.
 They know the store in-and-out and handle most of the work in the store, even as work in stores increases and becomes more complex.

 Online orders have also been increasing, especially among millennials and GenZers.
 Supermarkets and food delivery service providers are experimenting with innovative models such as in-store eateries and cloud kitchens for customers.
 Add to the table dark stores, distribution centres and online fulfilment centres.
 These innovative models create additional workload challenges for training, staffing, and operations execution.